NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	The boss now has the 3 phases correctly implemented.
 	Added Link uncle.
 	Changed some paths in order to make the game easier and faster to the player.
-	PokÈmon items limited to 3 each PokÈmon.
+	Pok√©mon items limited to 3 each Pok√©mon.
 	Added new tactical control.
 	Added menu shortcuts to change control and to close the game.
-	PokÈmon combat enhanced, all PokÈmon have and do their habilities.
+	Pok√©mon combat enhanced, all Pok√©mon have and do their habilities.
 	Added master Ricard.
-	Added PokÈmon tutorial.
+	Added Pok√©mon tutorial.
 	Added intro placeholder.
 	All dialogs enhanced.
 	Save and Load function added.